osbuild/guides/osbuild-composer/src/user-guide/basic-concepts.md

 ## Image types

-osbuild-composer supports various types of output images.
-To see all supported types run:
+`osbuild-composer` supports various types of output images.
+To see all supported types, run this command:

 ```
 $ composer-cli compose types